pmurph0305/fcc-markdownpreview/README.md

 Created with React, using create-react-app, marked, and deployed with gh-pages.

-You can run it locally by running `npm start`
+You can run it locally with `npm start`

+Or you can visit the website in the description above to view the gh-pages version.